Blobfolio/refract/README.md

 * Make
 * NASM
 * Ninja
+* Rust/Cargo

-You'll also need the `-dev` packages for all of the GTK dependencies, including ATK, Cairo, GDK, GLIB, Pango, and Pixbuf.
-Thankfully, many distributions offer meta packages to make the GTK dependency installation process easier.
+GTK is a whole other monster, requiring the `-dev` packages for (at least) ATK, Cairo, GDK, GLIB, GTK, Pango, and Pixbuf.
+Thankfully, many distributions offer meta packages to make GTK dependency resolution easier.
 On Debian Buster, for example, installing `librust-gtk-dev` and `librust-gdk-dev` should just about cover everything.

 This list is (probably) non-exhaustive.
-If you find you need something else, open a ticket so I can update the list!
+If you find you need something else to build on your system, please open a ticket so the list can be updated!

-Likewise, if you try building on Mac, please let me know how it goes!
+Likewise, if you try building on Mac, please let us know how it goes!